lunetics/ZodiacBundle/README.markdown

 ===========================
 [![Build Status](https://secure.travis-ci.org/lunetics/ZodiacBundle.png)](http://travis-ci.org/lunetics/ZodiacBundle)

 The Lunetics Zodiac Bundle adds Twig Filters and Twig Methods to get a Zodiac for a given date.
-This Bundle is tested with Symfony 2.1 only.
+This Bundle is tested with Symfony 2.0, 2.1, and dev-master

 About
 -----